-Welcome to the first Chinese Continuous Visual Speech Recognition Challenge, CNVSRC 2023!
+Welcome to the third Chinese Continuous Visual Speech Recognition Challenge, CNVSRC 2025!

-The challenge aims to probe the performance of Large Vocabulary Continuous Visual Speech Recognition (LVCVSR) in two scenarios: reading in a recording studio and speech on the Internet.
+The challenge aims to probe the performance of Large Vocabulary Continuous Visual Speech Recognition (LVCVSR) and Large Vocabulary Continuous Visual To Speech Conversion (LVCVTS)

 For the T1 task, there are two defined tracks based on the data used for system development:

-Fixed Track:ONLY the CN-CVS dataset and the development set of T1 is allowed for training/tuning the system.
+Fixed Track:ONLY the CN-CVS, CNVSRC(CNVSRC includes the CNVSRC.Single.Dev and the CNVSRC.Multi.Dev ), CN-CVS2-P1, CN-CVS3 dataset are allowed for training/tuning the system.

 Open Track:ANY data sources can be used for developing the system, with the exception of the T1 evaluation set.